Samuel Woodworth: "The Old Oaken Bucket"

 The moss-covered bucket which hung in the well.

-In 1826 the poem was set to music by George Kiallmark and by the early 20th Century it became one of America's most popular songs.
+In 1826 the poem was paired with music by George Kiallmark (a song originally written as a setting of a poem excerpted from Thomas Moore's Lalla Rookh).
+By the early 20th Century it became one of America's most popular songs, and the tune was further adopted for use with other texts.
 It was recorded in 1899 by The Haydn Quartet, a famous barbershop quartet, and was released on Berliner Gramophone.

 The Old Oaken Bucket House

 The Old Oaken Bucket House in Scituate, Massachusetts is on the National Register of Historic Places.
 A sign on the house reads: "1630-1930 THE OLD OAKEN BUCKET Homestead and well made famous by Samuel Woodworth in his poem 'The Old Oaken Bucket.'
 Homestead erected by John Northey in 1675: Poet born in Scituate January 13, 1784.
 Massachusetts Bay Colony Tercentenary Commission."

 The Old Oaken Bucket trophy

 The Old Oaken Bucket trophy has been awarded every year since 1925 to the winner of the Big Ten Conference college football game between Purdue University and Indiana University.
 Although Woodworth was not from Indiana, the trophy's name refers to the sentiment that Hoosiers have for their home state.